magepages/mpdocs/docs/better-sorting/index.md

 - **Sort Order**:
   - Enter the number for the Sort Order field.
 Smaller numbers will prioritize the default display on Sort by
-  - If left blank, the default order is 1.
+  - This is a required field.
+If left blank, a message shown: `Please enter a valid number in this field`

+**Note**: With **Sort By Discount**, you can run this command to update the newest discount products data:

+`php bin/magento indexer:reindex`

 #### 1.1.2.
 Bestseller